 Both gonorrhea and chlamydia are spread via sexual contact, including:

-The main difference between chlamydia and gonorrhea is that two different bacteria cause them.
-While they’re both caused by an overgrowth of harmful bacteria in the body, chlamydia is caused by Chlamydia trachomatis, and Neisseria gonorrhoeae causes gonorrhea.
+The main difference between gonorrhea and chlamydia is that two different bacteria cause them.
+While they’re both caused by an overgrowth of harmful bacteria in the body, chlamydia is caused by the bacteria Chlamydia trachomatis, and Neisseria gonorrhoeae causes gonorrhea.

-Because two different pathogens cause them, the treatment for chlamydia and gonorrhea varies, too (more on that below).
+Because two different pathogens cause them, the treatment varies, too (more on that below).

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.